ldidriksen/python-flask-api-tutorial/README.md

 }
 ```

-And return the updated list of todos.
+And return the updated list of to-dos.

 ### DELETE /todos/<int:position>